thg-muc/udacity-ml-devops/project_clean_code/README.md

 ## Running Files

-Note: Each of the files will approximately take 2-10 minutes to run, depending on the hardware.

 a) To execute the main customer_churn workflow, consisting of EDA + Baseline Model training, run the following command inside the project directory:

     python churn_library.py

 → The EDA and Baseline Model training results are persisted to disk in the `images` and `models` folder.
 A result log - containing additional textual information -  will be created in `logs\churn_library.log`.

+Note: This file takes about 2-10 minutes to run, depending on the hardware.

 b) To execute the logging and testing workflow, run the following command: